-- In FY 17, the Section 8 waitlist opened.
-2,300 applications were received and 750 applicants were selected by random lottery.
-Processing of all 750 applicants is anticipated to be completed by August 2017.
-Of the 750 applicants, it is projected that an additional 180 families will be served. - Under the Housing Trust Fund Program (HTF), the Tenant-Based Rental Assistance (TBRA) Program commenced in February 2017.
-This allows us to serve up to 15 homeless households and assist with rental payments and security deposits.
+- In FY 18, the Section 8 waitlist opened.
+526 applications were received and all applicants were accepted.
+Processing of all 526 applicants is anticipated to be completed by March 2019. - Under the Housing Trust Fund Program (HTF), the Tenant-Based Rental Assistance (TBRA) Program commenced in February 2017.
+This allows us to serve up to 13 homeless households and assist with rental payments and security deposits.
 In addition, participants will receive case management services provided by our partners to increase their success rate of remaining housed.
 The TBRA Program is serving 13 households.